mansisharma1221/EZ_Works/README.md

 ✅ The above response confirms that the API integration is working successfully.

 🧾 Postman Dump

 📄 The file postman_dump.json is included in this repository.
-It contains the exported Postman collection used to test the live API endpoint.
+It contains the exported Postman collection used to test the API endpoint and verify response codes.

 ---

-⚙️ How to Run Locally
+## ⚙️ How to Run Locally
 # 1️⃣ Clone the repository
 git clone https://github.com/mansisharma1221/EZ_test.git